algorandfoundation/docs/docs/get-started/tokenization/nft.md

 Maybe Alice should think about fractionalizing her artwork for her next auction!

-To create a fractional NFT, keep the total value of the ASA at 1 and use the decimal field to split it into the desired number of shares (must be powers of 10).
+To create a fractional NFT, the total units must be a power of 10, greater than 1, and the number of decimals must be equal to the logarithm in base 10 of the total number of units.
 The fractional NFT standard is defined as part of [ARC-0003](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0003.md){: target="_blank"}

 === "JavaScript"
 	```javascript